AUBURN HILLS, Mich. — Nick Young lay on the ground and darted his eyes anxiously toward the official.

 So why didn’t Young provide this defense before in his six year NBA career?

 “They just didn’t watch us.
-At Washington, all you saw was guns and we losing,” Young said, referring to his four-year career with the Wizards that included Gilbert Arenas for his 66-game suspension in the 2010-11 season for brining firearms into the locker room.
+At Washington, all you saw was guns and we losing,” Young said, referring to his four-year career with the Wizards that included Gilbert Arenas for his 66-game suspension in the 2010-11 season for bringing firearms into the locker room.
 “You don’t take the time to watch us.
 Being on the stage like this, I’m focusing in, you can see what we’re all about.”

 Young has still scored plenty on the Lakers.

-But as he wore a split on a sprained ring finger in his left index finger, Young only went 3 of 12 from the field against Detroit.
+But as he wore a splint on a sprained ring finger in his left index finger, Young only went 3 of 12 from the field against Detroit.
 So Young compensated elsewhere by forcing two steals, drawing a charge and showing engagement on team defense.

 “I told Nick I’m going to say something a coach has never said.
 Nick Young won a game on defense,” Lakers coach Mike D’Antoni said.
 “He’s been watching tape.
 He’s been trying and listening to everything we say.”